 Opened: 1925 as the Marcal Theatre.
 The name was a contraction of the 2 owner's names - Mark Hansen and Alice Calhoun.
 It was never a prime Hollywood venue but cobbled together interesting programs of revivals and overlooked titles.
 The 1935 photo of the theatre running "The Mighty Barnum" is in the Los Angeles Public Library collection.

 Status: The theatre closed in the summer of 1986 and was gutted for other use.
-Looking at the facade you'd never guess that it was a theatre.
+The facade was stripped off.
+Looking at the present exterior you'd never guess that it was a theatre.
+Since 2013 or so the building has been used as a nightclub.
+It was initially called Create.
+It's now called Academy LA.
+Thanks to T.J.
+Pierce for the club data.

-A 1926 marquee view of the theatre running "The Broken Gate."
+A 1926 entrance view with the theatre running "The Broken Gate."
 The photo is in the collection of the Los Angeles Public Library.
 The photo was an illustration to show off the work by Winter Iron Works that had been designed by William Young.

-A 1932 entrance view from Dick Whittington Studio that's in the USC Digital Library collection.
+A 1932 look at the ticket lobby from Dick Whittington Studio that's in the USC Digital Library collection.

 A peek into the lobby.
 It's a 1932 Dick Whittington Studio photo in the USC Digital Library collection.